-c.1500, oil on table, 220- 389 cm.
+c.1500, oil on table, 220 x 389 cm.

 Madrid, Prado Museum.

-The left panel represents the paradise, Adam and Eve living, free of any sin, in the middle of a formidable Eden full of fantastic animals and exuberant vegetation, with the Fountain of the Life dominating the scene.
-The panel of the right represents the terrible torments which the sinners suffer in hell, including being devoured (and later defecated) by a strange figure with a kettle in its head.
-The scene is sensational for its fantasy and colours, and it's especially remarkable the overwhelming use of the light and shadows in the buildings burning in the upper part of the image.
+The left panel represents the paradise: Adam and Eve living sinlessness in the middle of a formidable Eden full of fantastic animals and exuberant vegetation, with the Fountain of Life dominating the scene.
+The right panel represents the horrific torments that the sinners suffer in hell, including being devoured (and later defecated) by a strange figure with a kettle in its head.
+The scene is sensational for its fantasy and colours, and it is especially remarkable the overwhelming use of the light and shadows in the buildings burning in the upper part of the composition.

 Text by G. Fernández, www.theartwolf.com